hinsky/JellyfinMergeMovies/README.md

 # JellyfinMergeSplit

-Python script, using the Jellyfin API to merge/split versions for movies/tv episodes accross the whole library
+Python script, using the Jellyfin API to merge/split mutiple versions for movies/tv episodes accross the whole library

 Only tested on Debian Docker version Jellyfin 10.9.x